Eurocopter Tiger: Tiger HAP

-The Tiger HAP/HCP (Hélicoptère d'Appui Protection, French for "Support and Escort Helicopter" / Hélicoptère de Combat Polyvalent French for "Multipurpose Combat Helicopter") is a medium-weight air-to-air combat and fire support helicopter built for the French Army.
-It is fitted with a chin-mounted GIAT 30 mm gun turret and can carry 68 mm SNEB unguided rockets or 20 mm machine cannons for the fire support role as well as Mistral air-to-air missiles.
+The Tiger HAP (Hélicoptère d'Appui Protection, "Support and Escort Helicopter") French for "Multipurpose Combat Helicopter" is a medium-weight air-to-air combat and fire support helicopter built for the French Army.
+It is fitted with a chin-mounted GIAT 30 mm gun turret (GIAT AM-30781) and can carry 68 mm SNEB unguided rockets or 20 mm machine cannons for the fire support role as well as Mistral air-to-air missiles.

 France's 40 HAP were delivered by 2012 at a cost of €27m/unit (~US$36m) in 2012 prices.
 In December 2015, France decided to upgrade its entire existing Tiger fleet to the HAD standard by 2025.